dstackai/dstack/README.md

    requirements and they will be pre-configured.
 4. **Interruption-friendly:** Because artifacts can be stored in real-time, you can leverage interruptible (spot/preemptive) instances.
 Workflows can be resumed from where they were interrupted.
-5. **Technology-agnostic:** No need to use specific APIs in your code.
-Anything that works locally, can run via dstack.
-6. **Dev environments:** Workflows may be not only tasks and applications but also dev environments, incl.
-   IDEs and notebooks.
+5. **Dev environments:** Workflows may be not only tasks and applications but also dev environments, such as IDEs and Jupyter notebooks.
-7. **Very easy setup:** Install the dstack CLI and run workflows in the cloud using your local credentials.
+6. **Very easy setup:** Install the dstack CLI and run workflows in the cloud using your local credentials.
 The state is stored in an S3 bucket.
    No need to set up anything else.

-## 📦 Installation
+## Installation

 To use dstack, you'll only need the dstack CLI.
 No other software needs to be installed or deployed.